Jordanian Lamb Mansaf

 • Onion and garlic - bring a little backbone to the dish

-• Nuts - it's a festival of crunch with pine nuts, pistachios, almonds and cashew nuts.
+• Almonds - it's a festival of crunch with toasted almonds.

 Step by Step